 A little landscaping can go a long way toward making your yard an even more pleasant place to relax and entertain.
-One of our favorite spots to hang out with friends and family is on the backyard deck, so we like to surround it with as many of our favorite plants as we can.
+A favorite spot to hang out with friends and family is on the backyard deck, so why not surround it with as many beautiful plants as you can?
 Landscaping around a deck can be a rewarding weekend DIY project, but like any planting project, it's best to do in the spring or fall.
-We'll show you how to break it into manageable steps and guide you through the basics.
-Our tips will help you tackle tasks like laying out a border, removing existing turf, installing edging, placing landscape fabric, and arranging your plants.
+Here's how to break it into manageable steps so you can more easily tackle tasks like laying out a border, removing existing turf, installing edging, and arranging your plants.
 Before long, you'll be able to sit back and enjoy the beautiful haven you've created.

 Once you have an idea of what to plant around your deck, the other aspects of the project will fall into place.
-Start by picking out a few larger shrubs or even small trees you’d like to include.
+Start by picking out a few larger shrubs or even small trees you'd like to include.
 Then choose smaller perennials and ornamental grasses to fill in around them.
-Make sure that the plants you choose are hardy in the Zone you live in, and they all will grow in the amount of sunlight your yard gets.
+Make sure that the plants you choose will grow in your Hardiness Zone and the amount of sunlight your yard gets.

 2. Determine the Border

-Once you’ve chosen the plants you want to include, begin arranging them into a rough layout around your deck.
+Once you've chosen the plants you want to include, begin arranging them into a rough layout around your deck.
 This will help give you an idea of how big of a space you'll need to create for them and where the landscape border needs to go.
-Use a garden hose as a temporary marker to define the border, and shift it around as needed until you create a layout you’re happy with.
-Then, use landscape paint to mark where the border will go, like Caution Blue Inverted Marking Spray Paint, $5.98, The Home Depot.
+Use a garden hose as a temporary marker to define the border, and shift it around as needed until you create a layout you're happy with.
+Then, use landscape paint to mark where the border will go.

 3. Dig Up Existing Turf